Skip to content

 Do you ever feel stuck in a teaching routine?
 Would you like to see how your colleagues engage students in their classes?
 Would you like to demonstrate how you teach?

-Faculty and instructional staff are invited to participate in Open Class Visits in the spirit of CETL's pillar of "making teaching and learning visible."
+The purpose is to promote collaboration, learn from colleagues, explore effective ways of teaching and engaging students, discuss challenges, and share experiences.
+Faculty and instructional staff are invited to participate in Open Class Connections as part of CETL's support for "making teaching and learning visible."

 • See your colleagues in action in various learning environments